 The head of SRM’s eDisclosure team Colin Gray hosted a live (free) webinar on the benefits of a Managed eDiscovery service on Wedneday 18th April at 3pm.
 A recorded version is now available.
 To view, click here.

-To find out more about SRM’s Managed eDisclosure service, contact Mark Nordstrom on email@example.com or 03450 21 21 51.
+To find out more about SRM’s Managed eDisclosure services, contact Mark Nordstrom on firstname.lastname@example.org or 03450 21 21 51.

-To find out about the specific benefits, visit our website.
+To find out about the specific benefits, visit our page.

 Or see our blog.